jphafner/physicsReader/reader1/r1-11-GalileosDiscussion.md

 <figure id="fig3-2">
 <figcaption>
-    For cannon balls fired horizontally with different initial forward speeds, ``all the balls in all the shots made horizontally remain in the air an equal time.&#39;&#39;
+    For cannon balls fired horizontally with different initial forward speeds, &ldquo;all the balls in all the shots made horizontally remain in the air an equal time.&dquo;
 </figcaption>
 </figure>